BaptisteTomasin/Federated-Learning-Frameworks/PaddleFL/MNIST/README.md

-# MNIST data set
+# MNIST dataset

 In this folder, we run a federated learning script with PaddleFL.
-Moreover, in the script [paddlepaddle_mninst.py](/PaddleFL/MNIST/paddlepaddle_mninst.py), you can find the script that run centralize learning on the same data set with paddelpaddle.
+Moreover, in the script [paddlepaddle_mninst.py](/PaddleFL/MNIST/paddlepaddle_mninst.py), you can find the script that run centralize learning on the same dataset with paddelpaddle.

 ### Pre-requist

-To work with the mnist data set, downloaded in the folder [data](/data), you must to install **mlxtend**, with the following command:
+To work with the mnist dataset, downloaded in the folder [data](/data), you must to install **mlxtend**, with the following command:

     pip3 install mlxtend